Cgadal/hyperbopy/Readme.md

 ## Changelog

+- **13/06/2023**:
+  - changing repo organization to be able to select within system of equations
+  -  adding the globally conservative one-layer model

-- 09/06/2023: First stable version with validated reference examples.
+- **09/06/2023**: First stable version with validated reference examples.
 So far, no shock for dam-break solution, which exhibits the Ritter solution.

-- 07/06/2023: First commit
+- **07/06/2023**: First commit